motti-landau/kvstore/README.md

 # kvstore

 `kvstore` is a lightweight Rust CLI for storing and retrieving key–value pairs.
-Entries are durably stored in a bundled SQLite database while a fast in-memory cache backs fuzzy lookups.
+Entries are durably stored in a bundled SQLite database while a fast in-memory cache backs fuzzy lookups, implicit command inference, and persisted recent history.

 ## Features
 - Bundled SQLite persistence (`data.db` by default) with automatic schema setup.
 - Memory-cached reads for instant lookups and fuzzy search.
+- Implicit command inference: type just `kv`, `kv key`, or `kv key value [@tag …]` for the common flows.
-- Add, update, list, fetch, delete, export, and import entries.
+- Add, update, list, fetch, delete, recent history, export, and import entries (explicit subcommands still work when you need them).
 - Optional tagging on every key; tags are stored and normalised.
 - Fuzzy search over keys _and_ tags (configurable to target one or the other).
 - Inline live-search mode (`kv f`) that refreshes results as you type in the same terminal buffer.
+- Recent command (`kv recent`) that remembers the last accesses across CLI sessions.

 ## Installation